 Luke and Acts

-Let's turn now back to Luke and Acts.
-We're going to look at the final few verses of Luke, Luke 24: 50 - 53, and we're going to turn over to the book of Acts.
-Let's remind ourselves first of all that Luke and Acts are written by the same author, by Luke, and we described Luke as an author at the very beginning of Series 1.
-We've found out that he's a careful historian, and that he's written two books that are designed to be read together.
-They're both dedicated to a man called Theophilus.
-When we come to the end of Luke 24, we have to connect this directly to Acts 1, because it's two parts of the same story.
-What Luke does in Luke 24: 50 - 53 is, he somewhat compresses the story that he expands in Acts 1: 1 - 11.
-As we've gone through the Gospels, we've noticed sometimes the technique in writing of compressing a narrative, just writing a few headlines and giving us a few outline details, but not much substance beyond that.
-That's a literary technique of the time, and one that was used.
+Let us turn now back to Luke and Acts.
+We are going to look at the final few verses of Luke, Luke 24: 50 - 53, and turn over to the book of Acts.
+Let us remind ourselves that Luke and Acts are written by the same author, by Luke.
+We described Luke as an author at the very beginning of Series 1.
+We found out that he is a careful historian, and that he has written two books that are designed to be read together.
+They are both dedicated to a man called Theophilus.
+When we come to the end of Luke 24, we have to connect this directly to Acts 1, because it is two parts of the same story.
+What Luke does in Luke 24: 50 - 53 is somewhat compresses the story that he expands in Acts 1: 1 - 11.
+As we have gone through the Gospels, we noticed sometimes the technique in writing of compressing a narrative - writing a few headlines and giving us a few outline details, but not much substance beyond that.
+That is a literary technique of the time, and one that was used.
 Matthew often uses it for example.

 In this case, Luke just tells a very outline story here and the reason he does it is that he wants to bring his Gospel to a conclusion in a meaningful way for those who are not necessarily going to read the book of Acts immediately.
 He has just told us about Jesus appearing to the disciples on that Easter Sunday evening in the house with the locked door, and we discussed this episode early on, and discussed all the other people who were present at that time.
 Then he concludes his Gospel with these words,